lostjared/bin2cpp20/README.md

 ## Motivation
 The motivation for this application was to be able to quickly generate arrays of binary/string data that I could embed in my C++20 code.
 Also to test out my new argument parsing header file argz.hpp.

+## Demonstration
+Here is a video demo of the application: https://youtu.be/umDLwADWRmM

 ## Requirements